patriciogonzalezvivo/eyeo16/README.md

 <iframe src="https://player.vimeo.com/video/29887776?loop=1&title=0&byline=0&portrait=0" width="640" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Note:
-Efecto Mariposa was made using openFrameworks.
-After this work was expose I start thinking on how to give back.
-On what could be the best way to open source this work.
-As a tool.
-Open Source it into an OF addon: ofFX
+Although Efecto Mariposa is made in openFrameworks, all the computation power comes from the GPU using shaders.
+A shader or two for each one of the sphere I was simulating.
+The process of learning shaders was hard, because of the lack of documentation about it.
+I decide to give something back to the OF community by breaking this shaders into modules of an addon, then with I called `ofFX`.

 --

 ![](imgs/20111210.png)

 Note:
-thanks to that I meet Zack Liberman...
+Life is strange, because was thanks to that add-on that Zack Liberman trying to use... we meet and get to talk.

 --

 <!-- .slide: data-background="#000000" -->
 ![](imgs/20120103.jpg)

+Note:
-Note: he was the one that suggest applying to the master in design and technology at parsons... which I did...
+After telling him how much I was wanting to leave the clinical psychology and do more digital work that he suggest applying to the MFA in design and technology at parsons... which I did...

 --

 <!-- .slide: data-background="#161616" -->
 <iframe class='fit' width='100%' height='100%' style='min-height: 1000px;' data-src='tangram.html?style=bue-nyc#3.8/5.83/-62.89'></iframe>

+2012

 Note:
-and I got to come to NYC.
+and later, allows me to come to NYC.
+NYC is not a friendly city to arrive, without a job.
+Thankfully thanks the help of some friends like Natxo Pedreira, I survive that winter.

 --